polkadot-fellows/RFCs/text/0126-introduce-xcq.md

 The query is the query program in PolkaVM program binary format.
 The input is the query arguments that is SCALE-encoded.
 The weight limit is the maximum weight allowed for the query execution.
-- `metadata`: Return metadata of supported extensions (introduced in later section) and methods, serving as a feature discovery functionality
+- `metadata`: Return metadata of supported extensions (introduced in later section) and methods, serving as a feature discovery functionality.
+The representation and encoding mechanism is similar to the [`frame-metadata`](https://github.com/paritytech/frame-metadata/), using `scale-info`.

 **Example XCQ Runtime API**:

 ```rust
 decl_runtime_apis! {
     pub trait XcqApi {